Cloud Workload Protection Platform

 • Endpoint protection involves defining and securing the endpoints in cloud environments, such as servers, devices, and applications.
 It ensures that only authorized and trusted entities can access and interact with cloud workloads.
 Endpoint protection also provides visibility and control over the endpoints to prevent unauthorized access and data breaches.

-• Vulnerability management identifies and mitigates the vulnerabilities, such as software bugs, Kubernetes misconfigurations, and outdated patches.
+• Vulnerability management identifies and mitigates vulnerabilities, such as software bugs, Kubernetes misconfigurations, and outdated patches.
 It’s essential for reducing the attack surface and preventing exploitation by malicious actors.
 Vulnerability management also continuously monitors security threats and timely patching of the vulnerabilities.

 • Cloud security posture management (CSPM) assesses and ensures compliance with the organization’s and the cloud provider’s security policies and standards.
 CSPM also monitors and remediates misconfigurations that could expose cloud workloads to risks, such as data breaches, leaks, and unauthorized access.